Skip to main content

 • ADMIN_EMAIL: The email address to be used for system notifications

-• ADMIN_SMS: The phone number to be used for system notifications
+• ADMIN_SMS: The phone number to be used for system notifications.
+Must start with a + and an international code.

 • GCP_BILLING_ACCOUNT: Google Cloud Billing Account ID